This site requires a more recent version of Adobe Flash Player to function properly.

 LED products segment is the most valuable segment for Cree, accounting for around 70% of its overall value and over 90% of its revenues.
 Cree is a strong competitor in the LED market, and we expect it to deliver strong performing products in the market.
-It has set out to expand its manufacturing capacity, which can lead to an increase in its market share in the future.

 Power & RF products

 Despite contributing less than 10% to Cree's revenues, Power & RF segment contributes less than 5% to Cree's value.
 This is due to a slower growth rate of Power & RF revenues as compared to the LED market.
 In May 2015, Cree announced its plan to sell-off its Power and RF business, a move that will allow the company to focus individually on its LED and lighting business sectors as well as its power and RF businesses.
 The company also recently acquired Arkansas Power Electronics International (APEI, which will enhance Cree’s market-leading position for SiC power electronics, infusing its Power and RF business with additional intellectual property and applications expertise at the systems level from APEI.